• Skip to primary navigation

 Instructions

-3. To make the dressing, whisk together the apple cider vinegar, honey, salt and pepper until the honey is dissolved.
-Slowly whisk in the olive oil until it's emulsified.
+1. To make the dressing, whisk together the apple cider vinegar, honey, salt and pepper until the honey is dissolved.

 Notes

-• I really like the texture achieved from julienning (non-intended pun, I swear!) the vegetables, as the thin matchsticks create such a pleasant crunch.
+• I really like the texture achieved from julienning the vegetables, as the thin matchsticks create such a pleasant crunch.
 I use the julienne tool on my mandolin slicer to make it quick and easy, but you can also do it by hand.
 If it seems like too much work, you can just slice the vegetables nice and thin or cut into cubes.
 Just be sure to keep the beet pieces extra skinny, as they can be a bit much to chomp into.

 Nutrition